 We will request an original copy from the relevant authority in your name.
 All we need from you is a photo or scan of your ID card or passport.
 We will take care of the rest for you.
 Simply apply for your copy of the deregistration certificate easily and online with us.

-What are the consequences of deregistering?
+What are the consequences of deregistering fom Germany?

 The deregistration of a residence in Germany has certain consequences.
 This means that you are officially no longer registered as a resident at that address and are no longer subject to certain obligations associated with a registered residence, such as the payment of certain taxes and fees like the GEZ.

-However, if you are permanently leaving Germany, you may need to deregister with various authorities such as tax offices, social security agencies, and your health insurance company and provide proof of deregistration of your residence.
+However, if you are permanently leaving Berlin, you may need to deregister with various authorities such as tax offices, social security agencies, and your health insurance company and provide proof of deregistration of your residence.
 If you fail to do so, you may still be required to pay taxes, health insurance contributions, and other obligations in Germany, even if you have left the country.

 However, if you have private health insurance, you may be able to apply for a continuation policy (Anwartschaftsversicherung) that allows you to pay a monthly premium during your stay abroad and be reinstated into your previous health insurance upon your return.
 This option is not available if you plan to permanently live abroad.